cfantasia/CMGWPrimeGroup/doc/README.txt

 (2) You can now modify the parameters in configuration file, change the location of the input file and run.

-NB The following PAT-tuples produced can be found in /castor/cern.ch/user/c/cleonido/wprime/V230 (a), and /castor/cern.ch/user/c/cleonido/wprime/V220/TEST (b)
+NB The following PAT-tuples can be found in /castor/cern.ch/user/c/cleonido/wprime/V230 (a), and /castor/cern.ch/user/c/cleonido/wprime/V220/TEST (b)